 Choose a Module Below

-Explores triangle concepts and constructions in dynamic geometry environments while developing instructional goals, selecting high-cognitive-demand tasks, and anticipating student thinking.
+Investigates triangle concepts through dynamic geometry tasks while developing instructional goals, selecting technology-based tasks, and anticipating student thinking.

-Investigates rigid motions, dilations, and similarity while strengthening teachers’ abilities to anticipate, monitor, and pose questions that advance students’ geometric reasoning.
+Examines rigid transformations and congruence while strengthening teachers’ ability to anticipate, monitor, and interpret students’ mathematical thinking.